g4mm4p4nd4/ViralSynth/status.md

 - *(None yet)*

 ## Outstanding Tasks
-1. **Apify Integration** – Implement real scraping of top performing content from TikTok, Reels and Shorts using the Apify API.
-Connect scraped data to the ingestion endpoint in the backend.
-2. **Audio & Video Analysis** – Build or integrate modules for speech-to-text transcription and video analysis to extract pacing, style, on-screen text and trending audio identifiers.
-3. **Pattern Recognition Logic** – Implement the Generative Strategy Core’s pattern extraction logic using multi-modal AI models.
-Identify hooks, narrative arcs and visual formulas.
-4. **DALL‑E Integration** – Use the DALL‑E 3 API (or similar) to generate storyboard images for content packages.
-Handle API errors and rate limits.
-5. **Database Integration** – Design and implement database schemas for storing trends, analysis results, generated scripts and storyboards.
-Use Supabase or Firebase for persistence.
 6. **Authentication & Accounts** – Add user authentication and authorization via Supabase or Firebase.
 Support multi‑tenant access control.
-7. **UI Implementation** – Build the Next.js frontend with Tailwind CSS based on the v0.dev generated design.
-Include an input form for prompts and a display area for generated content packages.
 8. **Testing & CI** – Write unit and integration tests for both frontend and backend.
 Configure GitHub Actions for continuous integration and deployment.
 9. **Observability** – Add structured logging, monitoring and error handling for each service.
 Implement alerts for critical failures.
-10. **Documentation** – Expand `README.md` and `docs/` with setup instructions, API descriptions, architecture diagrams and usage examples.
 11. **Deployment Configuration** – Prepare configuration files for deployment on Vercel (frontend) and Google Cloud Run (backend).
 Include environment variables and secret management.
 12. **Project Management Updates** – Ensure `status.md` is kept up to date with progress, new tasks and links to issues or pull requests.
 13. **Architecture Documentation** – Produce `docs/architecture.md` outlining system components and interactions.